SeanShubin/prototype-hello-web/README.md

 - Create directory structure
 - Critical thinking
     - Maintain certainty proportional to evidence
-    - Week Evidence (not sufficient to claim something is true)
+    - Weak Evidence (not sufficient to claim something is true)
         - Documentation
+        - articles explaining a specification
+        - stack overflow
+        - Wikipedia
         - Training Videos
+        - existing practice
-        - Information from someone smarter, more experienced, more skilled, or more knowledgable than you
+        - individuals, even if they are smarter, more skilled, more experienced, or higher ranking than you
+    - Accepting week evidence as sufficient creates chaos
+        - false information propagates through individuals that are well intentioned but wrong
+        - bad practices multiply as existing code is copied
+            - it may have been done for good reason in the original case
+            - unless you understand that reason, you can not know if it applies to your case
+    - Weak evidence is useful to find strong evidence
     - Strong Evidence (sufficient to claim something is true until opposing evidence can be presented)
-        - Specifications
+        - Specifications from the owner
-        - Code you have gotten to work
+        - What you have actually verified
 - Different styles of learning
 - Xml specification
 - Read maven documentation